Jovi-Wu/Jovi-Wu.github.io/_pages/about.md

 --

-*All views and opinions expressed on this webpage are mine and do not represent the views of any employer, past or present.*
+*The views and opinions expressed on this webpage are solely my own and do not necessarily reflect the views or positions of any employer, past or present.
+Content is provided for academic purposes only.*

 *The header image features a mosaic of eight distinct photos captured by NASA's Landsat satellite.
 See [https://landsat.gsfc.nasa.gov/apps/YourNameInLandsat-main/](https://landsat.gsfc.nasa.gov/apps/YourNameInLandsat-main/)*